BKHC/NLP-and-digital-humanities/README.md

 ## Developing software for teaching natural language processing and digital humanities

-Under the supervision of Dr Christophe Coupe, The Unviersity of Hong Kong
+Under the supervision of Dr. Christophe Coupe, The Unviersity of Hong Kong

 Online Versions